 Appeals to the Immigration Appeals Board are particularly problematic for asylum seekers who are detained, as no information is provided on how to access the Board and its procedures.
 This was also highlighted by the ECtHR in its Article 5 ECHR cases against Malta.

-The authorities usually provide a written decision one-month before the eviction.
-People are entitled to challenge it with AWAS, but with no formal procedure provided.
-According to NGOs, AWAS might reconsider such decision on a case by case basis depending on the vulnerability of the applicant.
+People are entitled to challenge that eviction with AWAS, and the decision shall be reviewed by a care team, although no formal procedure is in place.
+According to NGOs, AWAS might reconsider such decisions on a case-by-case basis depending on the vulnerability of the applicant.

-These evictions are a major problem in Malta where accommodation is very hard to secure due to high prices in a largely unregulated private rental market and the fact that landlords are usually extremely reluctant to rent accommodation to asylum-seekers.
-Thus, these evictions often resulted in homelessness.
+Nevertheless, such evictions remain a major problem in Malta where accommodation is very hard to secure due to high prices in a largely unregulated private rental market and due to the fact that landlords are usually extremely reluctant to rent accommodation to asylum-seekers.
+Moreover, in 2020, the Covid-19 crisis also made the situation more difficult with many applicants not being able to work for several months.
+Thus, these evictions often result in homelessness.

-Moreover, NGOs reported that it is now difficult for asylum-seekers to have access to shelters and centres run by Appoġġ, the National Agency for children, families and the community.
-Appoġġ offers services to children, families and adults in vulnerable situations and/or at risk of social exclusion, and communities.
-They also run several shelters and centres to accommodate people in need and in the past, some vulnerable asylum-seekers could be accommodated in such places when no other solution was available for them.
-NGOs noticed that, due to the current situation, Appoġġ appears not to accept asylum-seekers any longer.
+Moreover, NGOs reported that it is now difficult for asylum-seekers to have access to shelters and centres run by Appoġġ, the National Agency for children, families, and the community.
+Appoġġ offers services to children, families, and adults in vulnerable situations and/or at risk of social exclusion, and communities.
+They also run several shelters and centres to accommodate people in need.
+In the past, some vulnerable asylum-seekers could be accommodated in such places when no other solution was available for them.
+NGOs noticed that, due to the current situation, Appoġġ no longer appears to accept asylum-seekers.